 The THM diet has a number of good facets.
 In a nutshell, there are two main kinds of meals on the diet.
 The first is an E meal – e for “energizing.”
 These meals are high in carbs and contain little to no fat (5 grams or less).
 The other type of meal is an S for “satisfying.
 These are moderate to high fat (above 10 grams), low carb meals.

 Both meal types encourage significant protein intake – usually in the form of meat, nuts, eggs, or dairy.
 Beans are also consumed, but only with E meals because of their carb content.

 THM does not encourage soy consumption.

 Two other meal types are worth noting.
 The first is a “fuel pull” (FP).
-This does not contain enough fat or carbs to count as an E or an S. It is a high protein, low carb, low fat meal.
+This does not contain enough fat or carbs to count as an E or an S. It is a high protein, low carb, low-fat meal.
 The second is a “crossover” (CO), which contains higher amounts of fat and carbs.
 These are either used for an extra weight loss boost, for pregnant and nursing moms or once you reach your goal weight.
-Neither of these secondary meal types are the norm.
+Neither of these secondary meal types is the norm.